Kylir/eve-character-viewer/README.md

-# eve-character-viewer
+# Eve Character Viewer

-Dummy application to learn how to use the Eve Online ESI API
+Dummy application to learn how to use the Eve Online ESI API.

+Should connect and retrieve some info about the character.